mrdbrg/React/React Practice/Redux/redux-dom-practice/README.md

 ### Redux common patterns using React only

-*building the following functions from scratch to comprehend redux pattern indepth*
+*Building functions from scratch to comprehend redux pattern in depth*
 - reducer
 - dispatch